marium-ai/learning_pandas_journey/README.md

 ## 📚 What I Have Learned

-* Pandas basics
+- Pandas basics
-* Series and DataFrames
+- DataFrames
-* Reading data
+- Reading & saving data
-* Working with CSV, JSON, and Excel files
-* Exploring data
-* Describing data
+- Data exploration
+- Data summary

-## 🛠️ Practice
+## 📂 Practice

-This repository contains my Pandas practice files, datasets, and exercises as I continue learning.
+Contains my Pandas practice files, datasets, and exercises.

 🚀 More topics and projects will be added as I progress.